 12 Steps to a New Career

-Currently in transition and/or searching for a new job?
+- Currently in transition and searching for a new opportunity

-Looking for guidance that is specific to you?
+- Looking for career search guidance that is specific to executives and senior-level professionals

-Wanting to understand what you need to do, when you need to do it, why you need to do it that way, and see examples of how to do it?
+- Unclear about what you need to do, when you need to do it, why you need to do it that way, and you want to see examples of how to do it

-If you resonate with the above, 12 Steps to a New Career is written specifically for you.
-The guidance, examples, and process in this book are the ones you need to follow.
-You won't have to translate how general advice relates to your situation.
-I'll explain how the job market works at your level, what your resume needs to look like, and how to take control of your job or career search.
-You won't be left guessing how to translate the advice to your situation because it is written with you in mind.
+If you resonate with the above, 12 Steps to a New Career will describe the process you will need to follow, the guidance of how to do it, and supported by examples and worksheets that illustrate and simplify the process for you.
+You won’t have to translate how general job and career change advice relates to your situation.
+I’ll explain how the job market works at your level, what your resume needs to look like, and how you can take control of your job or career search.

-12 Steps to a New Career is divided into five sections that take you through the career change process as follows:
+12 Steps to a New Career is divided into the five following sections and chapters that take you through the entire career change process from discovery to success:

 Section 1 – Finding who you are and what you bring to the table